Merchant hosted payment window

 - Start the payment process by sending the Register call to Netaxept, and set serviceType=M to let us know you will be using a merchant hosted payment window.
 Read more about the Register call >

-- After the successful registration, use the Terminal call to direct the customer’s web browser to your payment window in order for the customer to choose the payment method and enter payment method information.
+- After the successful registration, ask customer to enter their card information in your terminal.
+After that, send the Terminal call with the required parameters and card information.
 Besides merchantId and transactionId, you need to provide pan, expiryDate and securityCode parameters as well.
+3D Secure (or equivalent) authentication is performed automatically during the terminal phase, if you have 3D Secure activated for your business.
 Read more about the Terminal phase >

-- If the Response code is "OK", make the financial operation, like authorization (AUTH) or authorization & capture (SALE), to the transaction by using the Process call.
+- If the Response code is "OK", terminal phase is completed successfully and you can make the financial operation, like authorization (AUTH) or authorization & capture (SALE), to the transaction by using the Process call.
 Read more about the Process call >